KrynaAnna/Letter2Future/README.md

 # Description
 The main work of the program is based on the Python web framework Flask.

-Capsule is a web app that allows anyone to write a letter to their future self.
+Letter2Future is a web app that allows anyone to write a letter to their future self.
 This application functions with the help of the Pythonanywhere server, using the open source database - SQLite/MySQL.
 The design was created using HTML/CSS/JS, for developing responsive website used Bootstrap.
 The preliminary template of the site was developed on the web platform - Сanva.
 The graphic elements were drawn by me in the CorelDraw program.